Empowerment

 The challenge of bringing quality education became more difficult to manage at the secondary level due to the scarcity of well-educated teachers in these remote communities.

-As a result, secondary schools had to be taught through pre-recorded video classes screened through a solar powered system.
+As a result, secondary schools had to be taught through pre-recorded video classes screened through a solar-powered media system.
 The classes are assisted by trained facilitators who are able to contact the teachers as necessary.

 The students in secondary schools have also achieved a high success rate at national exams.
-In villages with Friendship schools, child marriage has declined significantly, since parents are less willing to get their girls married if they gain knowledge and better life opportunities.
+In villages with Friendship schools, child marriage has declined significantly, since parents are less willing to get their girls married if they gain an education and better life opportunities.

 ADULT LEARNING

-We offer adults a second chance at education through our adult literacy program that teach reading, writing and basic arithmetic.
+We offer adults a second chance at education through our adult literacy program that teaches reading, writing and basic arithmetic.

 This allows them to gain confidence in their lives and not depend on others for everyday tasks such as reading a signboard or a medicine label, keeping accounts of earnings and expenditures, and signing contracts.